Stanton Kidd

-Stanton Kidd (born March 18, 1992) is an American professional basketball player who plays for the Akita Northern Happinets of the Japanese B.League.
+Stanton Kidd (born March 18, 1992) is an American professional basketball player for the Taipei Taishin Mars of the Taiwan Professional Basketball League (TPBL).
 He played college basketball for South Plains College, North Carolina Central University and Colorado State before playing professionally in Belgium, Germany, Turkey and for the Utah Jazz of the National Basketball Association (NBA).

 Early life and college career

 Kidd attended Edmondson-Westside High School in Baltimore, Maryland, where he averaged 23 points, 12 rebounds, and six assists in his senior year, leading the Red Storm to their first-ever Baltimore City Division I championship.
 Kidd was named the team MVP his senior season and earned all-metro player honors.

-Kidd played two seasons at South Plains College, one of the top junior college programs in the nation, helping the Texans win the 2011-12 National Junior College Athletic Association National Championship going a perfect 36-0.
+Kidd played two seasons at South Plains College, one of the top junior college programs in the nation, helping the Texans win the 2011–12 National Junior College Athletic Association National Championship going a perfect 36–0.

 On March 10, 2013, Kidd was named First-team All-Mid-Eastern Athletic Conference in his first season at North Carolina Central University.
 He was third in the MEAC in scoring (14.5 points per game), eighth in rebounding (6.9 boards per game), fifth in field goal percentage (55.3 percent).

 In his senior year at Colorado State, he averaged 11.5 points, 5 rebounds and 1.8 assists per game.